Chapter 12: oving Forward

 It reminded him of the sweltering summer days he, Sagen, and the other boys had played in the royal baths.

-When they let the fire abate, and the chamber grew cold, Gaelib and Caileagh dressed the children in clean linen shirts and breeches, but nothing that would draw attention.
+When they let the fire abate, the chamber grew cold.
+Gaelib and Caileagh dressed the children in plain linen shirts and breeches.
 They hugged each child, telling them that there would always be a safe place here, sending them out one by one.

 Each time they appeared, Caileagh gave the children a sweetened potion to make them happy and compliant.
-These games were repeated for many weeks, with many variations, until they had been groomed to do anything.
+She and Gaelib repeated these games for many weeks, with many variations.
+The groomed children would do anything.

 Every day the Warrior encouraged him, saying, “Please yourself.
 You need not serve anyone.”

-Steven Blackhawk had been one of those first six waifs.
+One of those first six waifs was Steven Blackhawk.
 Whenever a child could not tell them their surname, they’d let them pick one.
 He’d piped up with, “Blackhawk.”
 He was a bold lad and would do anything without hesitation.
 They gave him many tests.
 He’d snuck into the Farr Castle kitchens and returned with the cook’s rolling pin.
 Another time he’d been sent to steal the signet ring of the local herald.
-He’d returned with it in under an hour.
+He’d come in with it in under an hour.
+And he replaced them as well without getting caught.

 When he was seven, Gaelib made the boy his page.
-Then he taught Blackhawk how to ride and use weapons, followed by lessons on warfare and tactics.
-Every day, he assured Steven he’d be a great warrior if he obeyed and protected his lord.
+Then he taught Steven to ride and use weapons, followed by lessons in warfare and tactics.
+Every day, he encouraged Steven that he’d be a great warrior if he obeyed and protected his lord.
 Every night, they played.

-Drake called all his circle’s children to the front of the Great Hall.
+Drake called the children to the front of the Great Hall.
 He sat on the steps with them.
-Smiling over their heads, he nodded to their parents and the rest of the congregation.
+Smiling over their heads, he nodded to their parents and the rest of the Circle.
 Then he refocused on the youngsters as his puppeteers unveiled their stage.

-“Long ago, a stranger washed up on the shores of the Sea of Glass,” he said as the marionette of a bedraggled knight tottered into view and collapsed.
+“Long ago, a stranger washed up on the shores of the Sea of Glass,” he said as the marionette of a bedraggled man tottered into view and collapsed.
 “A child found him.
 Others came running.”
-Three more puppets appeared on stage.
+More colorful puppets appeared on stage to enact the story of the First Knight and how the kingdom came to accept the words of J’shua and his Father.

 “Many balked at the knight’s teachings,” Drake resumed.
-“He was taken to Olde King Weisheit, who was moved by the beautiful words of the God of Truth.
+“But Olde King Weisheit summoned him, and he believed the beautiful words of the God of Truth.

-“So great did that monarch’s faith become, he changed the calendar so the year the knight washed ashore became the beginning of time.
-He also prophesied: when darkness comes and the people falter, they shall be renewed in the Word of J’shua by a knight.”
+“So great did that monarch’s faith become that he gifted the knight land in the shadow of the Shining mountain and established a school to train knights of J’shua.
+Later he prophesied: when darkness comes, and the people falter, they shall be renewed in the Word of J’shua by a knight.”

 The curtain closed for the last time.

 The children smiled.
-They knew the story well, but always enjoyed hearing it.
-At a nod from Daikon Drake, they ran back to their parents.
+They knew the story well but always enjoyed hearing it.
+At a nod from Drake, they ran back to their parents.

 At the end of the service, he extended a hand to his wife, Parynna, indicating she should join him on the dais.
-He’d miss her once she left that afternoon.
-“As many of you know, three ladies from our newly formed Orphans-and-Widows Charity are going to Farr Castle.
-There, they’ll study with Lady Melazera, bringing back skills to aid the least fortunate members of this circle.”
+He would miss her once she left that afternoon.
+“As many of you know, three ladies from our newly formed Orphans and Widows Charity are going to Farr Castle.
+There, they’ll study with Lady Melazera, bringing back skills to aid the least fortunate members of this Circle.”

-She bragged to her traveling companions, “The Lady of Lorness will place this orphan with a good family.
-Today, we take a single boy.
+“This time, Lady Melazera will receive a single boy.
+She will place him with a good family.
 He’ll be a token of our resolve to follow in her footsteps and extend her virtuous efforts.
-I hope, in future, we’ll place many more unwanted children.
+In the future, we’ll place many more unwanted children.
 She’ll see that they find apprenticeships and have godly, productive lives.
 We have a duty to them.”
+Parynna smiled at her gullible companions.

-The knight scanned the horizon from the tower, seeking signs of the approaching horde.
+The Knight of J’shua, Sir Sarahad, scanned the horizon from the tower, seeking signs of the approaching horde.

-“I’ll protect the treasure!”
-The knight yelled raising his sword to the heavens.
+“I’ll protect the people!” the knight yelled, raising his sword to the heavens.

 “Alas, evildoers.
+You’ll not harm anyone here.
 I shall cut you down.
-Prepare to sleep until you meet the God of Truth.
-You’ll not harm anyone here.”
+Prepare to sleep until you meet the God of Truth.”

 The horde growled and lunged.
-The knight danced amongst them with precise strikes and parries.
+Sir Sarahad danced amongst them with precise strikes and parries.
 The horde retreated.
-She dealt them each a final thrust.
-They fell from the tower with blood-curdling screams.
+They fell from the tower with blood-curdling screams as she dealt them each a last thrust.
 Having vanquished them, the knight lifted the sword again.
 “Long live the king!”

 “Wah!”
 Benj smiled.
 “I wanna cake.”